tttr222/relation-extraction-char-rnn/README.md

  * Input form is of form [(word,off1,off2),..]
  * By default, trains and evaluates on ``example_dataset`` directory.

-Please note that this takes as input the path of the data folder and not paths to each individual file.
-A data folder is expected to have the following files: `train_ids.txt`, `dev_ids.txt`, `test_ids.txt`, and `dataset.txt`.
-Please see the example_dataset directory for an example of the format.
-More info about the dataset format can be found [here](https://github.com/AnthonyMRios/relation-extraction-rnn#data-format).

-Note: Depending on the classes in your dataset, lines 105 and 106 in `train.py` must be changes to include them.

 ## Required Packages
 - Python 2.7
 - numpy